Finding a Top Financial Advisor Firm in Scottsdale, Arizona

 Verus Capital Partners, LLC

-A minimum of $250,000 is needed to begin a client relationship with this firm.
+Clients need a minimum of $250,000 to begin a relationship with this firm.
 The majority of the firm’s client base are non-high-net-worth individuals.
 More specifically, Verus says its typical clients are individuals with pension plans or individuals who are looking to save for retirement, build a trust or manage an estate.

 Verus Capital Partners is a fee-based firm.
 Advisors may earn commissions for selling insurance policies and securities.
 However, the firm is a fiduciary, so the law requires it to act in your best interest at all times.

 Verus Capital Partners, LLC Background

-Stephen Bull is not only the principal owner of Verus Capital Partners, LLC, he also founded the firm in 2009.
+Stephen Bull, the principal owner of Verus Capital Partners, LLC, founded the firm in 2009.
 Bull has been a part of the asset management world since 1993, and the rest of the firm’s advisors have been in the business for an average of around 19 years.

 The firm provides financial planning, estate and trust creation and retirement planning services.
 It will also supplement those services with tax planning and liquidity incorporation.